pinecone-io/canopy/README.md

 ## What's inside the box?

 1. **Resin Core Library** - Resin has 3 high level classes that act as API level components:
-    * **ChatEngine** - is a complete RAG unit that exposes a chat interface of LLM augmented with retrieval engine.
+    * **ChatEngine** _`/chat/completions`_  - is a complete RAG unit that exposes a chat interface of LLM augmented with retrieval engine.
-    * **ContextEngine** - is a proxy between your application and Pinecone.
+    * **ContextEngine** _`/context/query`_ - is a proxy between your application and Pinecone.
 It will handle the R in the RAG pipeline and will return the snippet of context along with the respected source.
-    * **KnowledgeBase** - is the data managment interface, handles the processing, chunking and encoding (embedding) of the data, along with Upsert/Query and Delete operations
+    * **KnowledgeBase** _`/context/{upsert, delete}` -  is the data managment interface, handles the processing, chunking and encoding (embedding) of the data, along with Upsert and Delete operations

+> more information about the Core Library usage can be found in the [Library Documentation](https://github.com/pinecone-io/resin/blob/readme-v0.1-canopy/docs/library.md)

 2. **Resin Service** - a service that wraps the **Resin Core** and exposes it as a REST API.
 The service is built on top of FastAPI and Uvicorn and can be easily deployed in production.

-For the complete documentation please go to: [#TODO: LINK](link.link.com)
+> For the complete documentation please go to: [#TODO: LINK](link.link.com)

 3. **Resin CLI** - Resin comes with a fully functional CLI that is purposley built to allow users to quickly test their configuration and application before shipping, the CLI also comes with managment operations that allow you to create indexes and load data quickly